1. What is the PIVOT operator in Oracle?

 operator include:

-5. Can I use dynamic values for the PIVOT
+5. Can I use dynamic values for the PIVOT column?

-The PIVOT
+The PIVOT operator requires

 you to specify the distinct values from the pivot column explicitly.
 If you